Catholic school: England and Wales

 A sign for a Catholic school in Oxford, with the coat-of-arms of the Archdiocese of Birmingham and the logo of the Oxfordshire County Council.

 In England and Wales, Catholic schools are either private, and therefore funded privately through students' fees, or maintained by the state.
 Maintained Catholic schools are either Voluntary Aided, where 10% of the capital funding is provided by the Church, or Academies, which are fully state funded.
 The Catholic Education Service (CES) oversees education for approximately 840,000 pupils each year through its 2,300 maintained schools.
 In addition, some 130 independent schools have a Catholic character.

-The CES interact on behalf of all bishops with the government and other national bodies on legal, administrative, and religious education matters to: "promote Catholic interests in education; safeguard Catholic interests in education; and, contribute to Christian perspectives within educational debate at national level."
+The CES interacts on behalf of all bishops with the government and other national bodies on legal, administrative, and religious education matters to: "promote Catholic interests in education; safeguard Catholic interests in education; and, contribute to Christian perspectives within educational debate at national level."
 They have refused to open any schools under the Free School programme due to the 50% Rule, which limits the number of places that can be reserved for Catholics.

 In 2009, Catholic schools in England comprised two-thirds of all religious secondary schools.